-The 'consolidated' CLIPER model 51-year cross-validated skill for the prediction of AS ENSO for all ENSO regions is displayed in Figure 4.
+The 'consolidated' CLIPER model 51-year cross-validated skill for the prediction of AS ENSO for all ENSO regions is displayed in Figure 6.
 Skills from the standard ENSO-CLIPER model are included for comparison (filled circles).
 For all regions and at all leads it is clear that the consolidated model outperforms (or at worst matches) the MSSS skill of the standard CLIPER model.
 The skill difference between the two models is quantified in Table 2 and discussed below.
 Confidence intervals for the estimation of MSSS are similar overall for both models but narrower for the consolidated model at leads of 0-4 months.
-The consolidated model MSSS skill is positive to 97.5% confidence at leads out to 4 months or early April for all ENSO indices (for Niño 4 and Niño 1+2 it is to leads of 5 months or early March); in comparison the standard CLIPER MSSS skill is positive to 97.5% confidence at leads out to only 1 month for Niño 3.4 and 2 months for Niño 1+2.
+The consolidated model MSSS skill is positive to 97.5% confidence at leads out to 4 months or early April for all ENSO indices (for Niño 4 and Niño 1+2 it is to leads of 5 months or early March); in comparison, the standard CLIPER MSSS skill is positive to 97.5% confidence at leads out to only 1 month for Niño 3.4 and 2 months for Niño 1+2.
 The consolidated model shows similar temporal stability (not shown) to that seen for the standard CLIPER model but with correspondingly higher skills.

-Absolute differences in MSSS and RMSSS are presented in Table 2.
-Hindcasts from the two models are nearly identical at zero and 1 month leads since all formulations tend to favour simple persistence of the predictand.
+Absolute percentage improvements in MSSS and RMSSS of the consolidated model over persistence and of the consolidated model over the standard model are presented in Table 2.
+The consolidated model outperforms persistence at all leads.
+Hindcasts from the consolidated and standard models are nearly identical at zero and 1 month leads since all formulations tend to favour simple persistence of the predictand.
 Similarly, at very long leads when predictors become scarce, all formulations tend to a zero hindcast.
 It is at leads from 2 to 6 months where the consolidated CLIPER model offers the greatest improvement over the standard CLIPER model for predicting August-September ENSO.
-Assessed over the 51-year period 1952-2002 the consolidated model provides a 10-20% absolute percentage improvement in MSSS at all leads from 2 to 6 months for all the main ENSO index regions 3.4, 3, and 4; for the 1+2 index region the improvement is ~5%.
+Assessed over the 51-year period 1952-2002 the consolidated model provides a 10-20% absolute improvement in MSSS at all leads from 2 to 6 months for all the main ENSO index regions 3.4, 3, and 4; for the 1+2 index region the improvement is ~5%.
 The largest 51-year improvement in MSSS is 31% for the AS Niño 3.4 region at 2 months lead.
 Table 2 also shows that the skill values for improvements in root mean square error are smaller than for MSSS.
 This indicates that a proportion of the consolidated model skill comes from the successful prediction of ENSO extremes.